 Many people would prefer to live independently at home as they get older.
 If you’re generally able to manage but just need some help with daily tasks, Lyndoch's Living@Home is a flexible and responsive service designed to assist you to live independently in your own home.

 Lyndoch’s Living@Home service provides you with an experienced care worker to provide support for personal and home care.
 Our workers assist with daily tasks according to your individual needs, whether it be cleaning the house, sorting the laundry, assisting with showering and dressing, mowing the lawn or just taking the dog for a walk and collecting the mail.

 Lyndoch Living@Home also has nutritious and tasty meals created within the award winning kitchens at Lyndoch Living available for members of the community to be delivered direct to your door.
-With a choice of ten different meals, ranging from roast meats to asian style dishes, there is something to satisfy everyone.
+With a choice of ten or more different seasonal meals, ranging from roast meats to diverse cultural dishes, soups, additional side dishes, and desserts, there is something to satisfy everyone.

 Lyndoch Living@Home places an emphasis on socialisation and community interaction, welcoming your involvement in tasks and activities to empower and engage you in the lifestyle that you choose.
 Our care workers are on call 24 hours a day, 7 days a week.

 The staff working at Lyndoch Living are fully trained to the highest standard.
 We have a comprehensive Quality Improvement program that is integrated into our day to day operations.
 The culture of Lyndoch Living is that quality is everyone’s business and there is a focus on continuous improvement.